mcqua007/shopify-bare/readme.md

 [Rollup](https://rollupjs.org/guide/en/) is used to bundle [ES6 javascript modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) within other files and use in the browser.
 This also performs tree shaking so it's only imports what we use.
 We can import form node_modules but usually tree shaking doesn't work as it used commonJS.
 You can read the difference [here](https://sazzer.github.io/blog/2015/05/12/Javascript-modules-ES5-vs-ES6/).
 Rollup also has other plugins we can add as needed.
 Rollup is configured in `*gulpfile.js`\*

-### \*Caveats

-This one isn't really that big of deal but, at this, I'm not watching the .liquid files with Gulp.
-This means JS and CSS builds don't get triggered when you only make a change to a _`.liquid`_ file.
-Most of the time this is not an issue.
-The only issue I have noticed is if a CSS selector or class is purged and then you add it to a .liquid file to use then you have to trigger a CSS rebuild.
-The other solution is to have gulp rebuild CSS and possibly JS src files upon each _`.liquid`_ file change.
-If you want to do this go to line 118 in _`gulpfile.js`_ and change it to this `watch(config.deepSass, config.liquid, series('build:css'));`

 ### \*Note